-This is the second stage of the international (INAS) classification process.
+This is the second stage of the international (Virtus) classification process and is relevant to Virtus class II1 only.
 The sports specific classification process is now in place in athletics, swimming and table tennis.
-This process was part of the work plan agreed by the Joint INAS and IPC Working Group as part of the agreement for athletes with learning disability to compete in the Paralympic Games.
+This process was part of the work plan agreed by the Joint INAS (now Virtus) and IPC Working Group as part of the agreement for athletes with learning disability to compete in the Paralympic Games.

-An athlete can only be considered for the sports specific classification if they have successfully completed stage 1 and the INAS Primary Eligibility check.
+An athlete can only be considered for the sports specific classification if they have successfully completed stage 1 and the Virtus Primary Eligibility check.

 Sports specific classification (stage 2 classification) will require the athlete to undergo onsite testing by an international Classification Panel.
 This Panel and this part of classification are managed by the International Paralympic Committee (IPC) and/or the International Federation responsible for the athletes’ particular sport.